dwei30/web-scraper/README.md

 - **Page Load Wait**: Waits for the page to load fully before extracting data.
 - **Error Handling**: Retries pages that fail to load within the specified timeout.
 - **CSV Output**: Outputs the scraped data to a CSV file for easy data handling.
-- **Multiple page handling**: Supports navigating through multiple pages if the site contains more job listings.
+- **Multiple Page Handling**: Supports navigating through multiple pages if the site contains more job listings.

 ## Requirements